sperezacuna/schneider-challenge-r1/README.md

 ## Getting Started <a id="getstart"></a>

 Given that [Python 3.11+](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/) are installed and correctly configured in the system, and that you have [CUDA-capable hardware](https://developer.nvidia.com/cuda-gpus) installed, you may follow these steps.
+It is recommended to have a minimum of 9 GB of VRAM.

 ### Prerequisites